12 Signs of Intellectual Intimacy is Your Secret love Language

 4) You value intellectual humility

 You feel closer to those who admit their doubts.
-“I could be wrong” suggests trust in you.
+“I could be wrong,” suggests trust in you.
 Because you don’t have to defend every position, being open encourages you to think critically.
 You reciprocate with the same stance.
-Intellectual intimacy grows when both parties alter their opinions based on new data.
+Intellectual intimacy grows when both parties revise their opinions in light of new data.
 Respect comes with a willingness to revise.

 5) You need shared thinking time on the calendar

-You set aside time for discussions in the same manner that others do for workouts.
+You set aside time for discussions in the same way others set aside time for workouts.
 A weekly walk or “question night” helps to settle your mind.
-Phones are kept away so that concentration may be maintained.
+Phones are kept away to maintain concentration.
 A short prompt begins the flow.
 Intellectual connection grows when deep conversation becomes a habit rather than an uncommon occurrence.

 6) You teach each other and enjoy the exchange